vinissou/PDF-PageSizeFixer/README.md

 [![ruff](https://github.com/vinissou/PdfPageSizeFixer/actions/workflows/ruff.yml/badge.svg)](https://github.com/vinissou/PdfPageSizeFixer/actions/workflows/ruff.yml)

-# PDF-PageSizeFixer
+# PDF-PaperSizeFixer

-A quick solution to change PDF files page size, because Ghostscript and every single option I tested at the time just messed with the orientation.
+A quick solution to change PDF files page size, because Ghostscript and every single option I ever tested always messes with the orientation, sometimes in a destructive way.
 This just adjusts the MediaBox value of the file without re-encoding the images to avoid any quality loss.
 And it also keeps the OCR intact.

 I intend to expand it's funcionality and add executables soon.

+## Future Features

+- Add an option to resize the images in order to keep a fixed DPI value.
+- Auto select the closest paper size from a standard
+- Add outdated paper sizes

 ## Limitations